scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/datalogging.rst

 ===========

 Usage of the SDK watchables as described in :ref:`Accessing variables<page_accessing_variables>` is done through polling and the update rate is limited by the bandwidth of the communication link between the server and the device (Serial, TCP, CAN, etc).
-Therefore, monitoring a value in Python is not a reliable way to catch a fast event in the firmware since two polling events may be spaced by several milliseconds.
+Therefore, using Python to monitor a value may not reliably capture a rapid event in the firmware, as the interval between two polling events could span several milliseconds.

-Datalogging (or `Embedded Graphs`) solve that problem by requesting the device to record a certain set of watchable in a circular buffer until a certain event occurs.
+Datalogging (or `Embedded Graphs`) addresses this issue by instructing the device to record a specific set of watchables in a circular buffer until a certain event occurs.
-It effectively transform the embedded device into a scope.
+This effectively turns the embedded device into a scope.

 The condition that stop the circular acquisition is called the `Trigger condition` and may be of many type.
-Once the trigger condition is fulfilled, the acquisition finishes (immediately or after a specified amount of time) and the data is returned to the server to be saved into a database.
+Once the trigger condition is met, the acquisition finishes (either immediately or after a specified amount of time) and the data is returned to the server to be saved into a database.
 A client can then download and display that data under the form of a graph.

 Configuring the datalogger